ASSEMBLY

-Sculpture on the facade of ZK/U
+Permanent Sculpture on the Facade of ZK/U Berlin

 The work installed on the building during Open Haus at ZK/U Berlin